 As your child grows, he will gain skills that will allow him to be more independent.
 At this stage, each new learning experience is crucial because it helps him adapt to the world that surrounds him.
 After around their first birthday, children start acquiring new skills that allow them to rely a little bit more on themselves.
-Some of these skills involve beginning to dress themselves, emerging at around 24 months.
+Around 24 months, some of these skills involve beginning to dress themselves.
 Every child develops at their own pace, so some children may start earlier, and others later.
-Most children acquire this and more milestones related to personal care by the time they’re four years old.
+Most children acquire this and more personal care milestones by the time they’re four years old.

 Once your little one turns two, it’s a good time to start teaching him how to dress himself.
-This is a challenging task, and it will take a while until your little one can get dressed alone, but he will gradually dominate this task, improving with practice.
-This is an exciting time for your little one, as it gives him a sense of autonomy – getting dressed like mom and dad do.
-It doesn’t matter if he just puts on one little piece of clothing, always remember to praise him, it’s a big deal for him!
-Likewise, don’t be surprised if your little one puts his shoes on the wrong way, it’s all part of the learning process.
-Start teaching your little one to dress himself as soon as possible, always looking for signs of interest and initiative from him.
+This is a challenging task and it will take a while until your little one can get dressed alone, but he will gradually dominate this task, improving with practice.
+This is an exciting time for your little one, as getting dressed like mom and dad do gives him a sense of autonomy.
+It doesn’t matter if he just puts on one little piece of clothing, always remember to praise him; it’s a big deal for him!
+Likewise, don’t be surprised if your little one puts on his shoes the wrong way, it’s all part of the learning process.
+Start teaching him how to dress himself as soon as possible, always looking for signs of interest and initiative.

 The best clothes to learn to get dressed are: